raulk/research/eth/notes/eip-sparse-blobpool.md

 ## Security Considerations

-### DoS
+### Attack scenarios and threat model

-An important consideration in all mempool sharding mechanisms is the possibility of DoS attacks.
+**DoS attacks.** An important consideration in all mempool sharding mechanisms is the possibility of DoS attacks.
 This refers to the case where a malicious sender posts a transaction to the mempool disclosing only part of it, which makes the transaction impossible to be included in any future block, while still consuming mempool resources.
 In this system, such a sender can be detected by nodes that request the full payload of the transaction.

+**Selective withholding attacks.** TODO

+**Eclipse attacks.** TODO

 ### Peer disconnection policies

 Nodes MAY keep a record of the frequency of full payload and column requests made by each peer.
 If a frequency exceeds some quota or the probabilistic expectation by some tolerance threshold, the node MAY decide to disconnect the offending peer alleging abuse as a reason.
 This prevents nodes from spending too much upload bandwidth on peers that fetch full payloads much more often that the expected p = 0.15.

+### The need for sampling noise

+Custody-aligned sampling generates in stable and predictable request patterns that attackers could game.
+For example, a malicious node may trick a victim by pretending to be a provider when in reality it only stores the few, predictable columns the victim is expected to sample.
+To defend against this, this EIP introduces the simple mechanism of "sampling noise."

+When a peer requests its custody columns from a provider, it must also request at least ONE randomly selected column.
+A failure to serve this extra column can be interpreted as a strong sign of misbehavior.
+The attacker could choose to timeout, but after a number of repetitions, the victim would likely disconnect anyway due to high failure rates.

+This simple mechanism reinforces key model assumptions (a provider is truly a provider) in exchange for negligible overhead per request (MAX_BLOBS_PER_TX x CELL_SIZE + proofs = ~12KiB).

+### No normative peer scoring

+An earlier design considered a peer scoring system to grade peers by tracking their statistical ratio of requests to announcements (leechiness vs. helpfulness).
+After careful consideration, we deemed this approached brittle and dropped the feature.
+Our rationale was that such mechanism would strongly encode assumptions and confine the system to conform to some modellic behaviour, thus reducing flexibility and resilience in the face of environmental changes, shocks, or unexpected/improbable events (properties that are crucial in open and permissionless systems).
+Instead, we defer to implementations to define their own local heuristics for peer disconnection, if any.

+### devp2p message schema choices

+We note that `cell_mask` field in `NewPooledTransactionHashes` is not expressive enough to signal different local availability for type 3 txs announced within the same message.
+This limitation implies that (a) fully and partially available txs cannot be announced together, and (b) availability of randomly sampled columns cannot be signaled in practice (because indices vary per tx), only custody columns can be consistently announced (they're shared across all sampled transactions).

+Nevertheless, the sender can efficiently split and group announcements: fully-available txs can be bundled together, and partially-available txs can be announced in separate messages.
+Per-message dispatch overhead is minimal (one uint64 request_id and one uint8 message_type), and more expressive designs are likely to incur in higher overhead.
+Furthermore, from a protocol flow perspective, devp2p supports concurrent requests and unordered responses (via `request_id` correlation), so this approach is not affected by head-of-line blocking either (at least from a protocol perspective).

+We considered more expressive designs, ranging from simple arrays of `cell_mask`s (one per tx), to union types express full availability more compactly, to more complex schemes involving run-length encoding and compression.
+But we concluded that the added complexity was not justified at this time.

+### Open points

+- Further threat modelling and security hardening.
+- RBF (replace-by-fee) impact.

 ## Copyright